FranciscoOnt/checkout-sdk-js/docs/interfaces/checkoutstoreerrorselector.md

 not executed successfully.
 For example, if you are unable to submit an order, you can use this object to retrieve the reason for the failure.

-Responsible for getting the error of any asynchronous checkout action, if there is any.

-This object has a set of getters that would return an error if an action is not executed successfully.
-For example, if you are unable to submit an order, you can use this object to retrieve the reason for the failure.

 ## Hierarchy

 * **CheckoutStoreErrorSelector**